This content was updated for accuracy and relevance on November 26th, 2020

 Breathe Easier synergy blend combines Eucalyptus, Lemon, Moroccan Rosemary and Peppermint essential oil.

 Moroccan Rosemary is combined with other anti-inflammatory oils in this energizing blend.
 Also rich in 1,8-cineole, Rosemary supports Eucalyptus' lung-clearing effects while bringing unique herbaceous notes.

 Respiratory Ease has a clear and refreshing aroma that can relax lung spasms and gently release stale air from the lungs.

 It contains Rosemary, Cardamom, Juniper Berry and Hyssop.

 Less reliant on Eucalyptus and Lemon than our other blends, this oil has unique qualities to support lung health.
-Antifungal and antioxidant Juniper Berry combines with congestion-combatting Hyssop for a deeply relaxing synergy blend that can help if stress and tension are contributing to a feeling of tightness and restricted breath.
+Antifungal and antioxidant Juniper Berry combines with congestion-combatting Hyssop for a deeply relaxing essential oil blend that can help if stress and tension are contributing to a feeling of tightness and restricted breath.

 5. Breathe In, Breathe Out

 While Eucalyptus and Rosemary are excellent choices for adults, ingredients very rich in 1,8-cineole are not the best essential oil to help kids catch their breath.
 That’s why we’ve formulated our OK For Kids line ofkid safe essential oils.

 Safe for kids two years old and older,Breathe In, Breathe Out has an aroma reminiscent of the great outdoors yet gentle enough to be used all day.

 Oils like Silver Fir, Lavender and Ginger are powerfully anti-inflammatory in their own right.
 Combined with soothing Spearmint, Roman Chamomile and Vanilla, this breathe blend helps clear any nervousness that may contribute to restricted breathing.